LutziGoz/LutziReqGen-ReviveGuard/README.md

    `python LutziRequirementsGenerator.py`
    Follow the on-screen instructions to:
    - Select the main project file and load `requirements.txt`.
-   - Review the filtered requirements and install them securely.
+   - Review the filtered requirements.

+3. **Install the Filtered Requirements**:
+   Make sure to install the generated `requirements_filtered.txt` within the specific project environment to ensure that only the necessary packages are included and avoid affecting your global Python environment.
+Use:
+   `pip install -r requirements_filtered.txt`

 ### Conclusion

 **LutziReqGen & ReviveGuard** provide dual benefits of security and optimization.
-Whether deploying a lightweight container, securing against Revival Hijack, or managing dependencies efficiently, this tool is your go-to solution!
+By analyzing imports against the main environment of PyCharm, the script ensures that only essential packages are included.
+This not only creates a backup requirements file but also reduces the installation footprint when exporting projects to an executable or container.
+Whether you're securing against Revival Hijack or managing dependencies more efficiently, this tool is your go-to solution!